4-Methylthioamphetamine: Pharmacodynamics

 4-MTA is a monoamine releasing agent (MRA).
 It was originally characterized as a selective serotonin releasing agent (SRA).
 However, the drug was subsequently found to more weakly induce the release of dopamine as well.
 4-MTA shows a similar balance of monoamine reuptake inhibition as MDMA.

 In addition to its MRA activity, 4-MTA is a potent monoamine oxidase A (MAO-A) inhibitor.
 Its IC_{50} for MAO-A inhibition has been reported to be 250 nM.
 The combination of serotonin release induction and MAOI activity is likely responsible for the severe serotonergic toxicity and hyperthermia that has occurred with 4-MTA.

 4-MTA shows significant affinity for the serotonin 5-HT_{2A} and 5-HT_{2C} receptors, but not for the serotonin 5-HT_{1A} receptor.
 Its affinities for these receptors have been reported to be 1,500 nM, 1,800 nM, and >18,000 nM, respectively.
 4-MTA is also a potent agonist of the mouse and rat trace amine-associated receptor 1 (TAAR1).
 However, it is inactive at the human TAAR1 (EC_{50} > 10,000 nM).

+4-MTA has been found to dose-dependently and robustly increase oxytocin levels in rodents similarly to MDMA.

 In animal drug discrimination tests, 4-MTA substitutes for MDMA but does not substitute for amphetamine, suggesting that it has entactogen-like but no stimulant-like effects.
 Similarly, 4-MTA does not substitute for DOM in drug discrimination tests, suggesting that it lacks psychedelic-like effects.